Encharted Cook

 Make-Ahead & Storage

-You can make Green Goddess Pasta Salad in advance.
-Over time the salad will tighten because the pasta will absorb much of the moisture in the dressing.
+You can make Green Goddess Pasta Salad in advance and store it in an airtight container in the fridge.
+Over time, the salad will tighten as the pasta absorbs much of the dressing's moisture.
 Remoisten the salad with a small amount of heavy cream, half and half, or milk.

 Calories: 369kcal | Carbohydrates: 26g | Protein: 5g | Fat: 26g | Saturated Fat: 5g | Cholesterol: 19mg | Sodium: 551mg | Potassium: 208mg | Fiber: 2g | Sugar: 3g | Vitamin A: 615IU | Vitamin C: 15.8mg | Calcium: 44mg | Iron: 1.2mg